 Actually quite often, the best ideas are found on social media.
-So it’s not a surprise that Micah Brown’s post turned into a new “Be More Initiative”.
+So it’s not a surprise that Micah Brown’s post turned into a new “Be More” Initiative™.

-You see, he had discovered this challenge and shared it to his facebook page, in the hopes to make it “go viral” or at least reach a broader audience.
+You see, he had discovered this challenge and shared it to his facebook page, in the hopes to make it help go viral, or at least reach a broader audience.

 “Let’s spread this challenge across social media”

-That was his caption for the post.
+That was Micah’s caption for his post.
 And frankly, the idea behind it makes it a home run for all positive, community conscious individuals.
 Because with the help of many, the job for each person becomes very easy.